 To be eligible to apply for this grant your organization needs to:

-• Have an organizational budget under $1.5 million (not including any federal emergency Covid-19 funding) for their most recently completed fiscal year if the applicant is not a federally recognized tribe.
+- Have an organizational budget under $1.5 million for the most recently completed fiscal year if the applicant is not a federally recognized tribe.

 IMPORTANT NOTE: As of April 4, 2022, the US federal government switched from requiring that our grantees have a DUNS number, to requiring that our grantees have a Unique Entity Identifier (UEI) number issued by SAM.gov.
 It can take anywhere from a few days to months to receive your UEI number.
 We recommend applying for it when this grant opens for applications.